JoshBurke/SpiritOfTheMaize/README.md

 # SpiritOfTheMaize
 A 2D story-based platformer.

 Hi Austin.
-I love CS 196.
+We love CS 196 and its faculty.
 Give me an A+ please.